jedsmit/Bamazon/README.md

 The `transact()` function updates the database.
 As shown below, the stock quantity of "Bobgoblin Guts" has decreased from 12 to 10.

 ![Updated-Database](updated-DB.png)

+Finally, the app thanks the user and ends the connection to the database.